haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_using_dbt_cloud.md

 Within this document we will try to describe every step necessary to fully install the Willibald on dbt implementation in dbt cloud, trying not to assume any prior knowledge.
-You don't need to know anything about Python, dbt cloud or data vault.
+Our aim is, that you don't need to know anything about Snowflake, dbt cloud or data vault.

 ## Get Snowflake account running and connected
-If you don’t already have a snowflake account, now is the time to do this (there is a 30 day free trial available).
+If you don’t already have a snowflake account, now is the time to set one up (there is a 30 day free trial available).

 ### Sign up for a Snowflake account